 Exploring Departmental Awards for SAGE

-The SAGE community has been highly engaged in the Athena Swan Bronze accreditation program, with 39 institutions receiving accreditation so far.
+The SAGE community has been highly engaged in the Athena Swan Bronze Award accreditation program, with 39 institutions receiving accreditation so far.

-Shifting the spectrum of male engagement with gender equity (WA)
+Shifting the spectrum of male engagement with gender equity

-The session provided eye-opening new perspectives and will serve as a resource to assist people responding to similar situations.
-As one participant commented, “the gender equity journey is not just a women’s journey—everybody needs to be onboard.”
+The session provided eye-opening perspectives that will feed into a resource to assist people responding to similar situations.
+As one participant commented, “The gender equity journey is not just a women’s journey—everybody needs to be onboard.”

 Fascinating (and packed!) workshop session on male engagement with gender equity.
 A lot of interesting feedback and stories based around a range of scenarios. #CGE2020 pic.twitter.com/ZzW95fIHXv